 When to visit Greece

 Summer is still great, especially for beach time and in some of the lesser known spots.
-The water is warm, there are blue skies every day and a fun holiday atmosphere.
+The water is warm, there are blue skies every day, and there is a fun holiday atmosphere.

 Easter is an especially wonderful time to visit Greece as it becomes very festive with parades, parties, and on many islands bonfires , fireworks and other activities and traditions.
 There are many festivals throughout the year that can vary for place to place and can be quite fascinating to witness.